-Our Engineering programs in the Fort Smith region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
-Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼
+Our Engineering courses in the Fort Smith region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
-Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
-We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!
+Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+We also keep parents informed by sending out regular communication, including a recap of each week’s project.
+We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!

 Sylvan’s Engineering programs in the Fort Smith region provide: